 – Online: Kit Masters has developed a free online training program called Kit Masters University (KMU).
 KMU gives users access to a comprehensive video training library.
 Videos are followed by short tests.
 Once a user has passed all of the tests, they receive a certificate of completion, indicating that they are now a fan clutch expert.
 Join Kit Masters University today at www.kitmastersuniversity.com.

-We accept new product returns with no restocking fee.
+We accept new product returns which may include up to a 15% restocking fee.
 Simply ship the new product to our Minnesota location along with an itemized packing slip that clearly states the customer information.
 Be sure to note that it is a new return.
 The customer is responsible for the return freight charge.
 Once we receive your product we will issue credit.